JPTa/Prusa-Firmware/README.md

 VFA's are a solved issue with 0.9 degree stepper motors.
 This post is a summary of what is needed to use 0.9 degree motors.

-# Now based on Prusa MK3 branch (3.8.1 RC newer than release 3.8.0)
+# Now based on Prusa MK3 branch
 This branch adds support for...

 0.9 degree motors on XYZ